chevah/geck/content/documentation.rst

 Documenting the code
 ====================

 Code documentation can be in the form of docstrings, comments, examples or tests.

-Use docstrings to document packages, modules, classes and functions regardless of what language it is - shell script, C, Python, etc.
+Use docstrings to document packages, modules, classes and functions regardless of what language it is - Python, shell, C etc.

 * Well documented code is extremely important.
   Take time to describe components, how they work, their limitations, and the